CIDFriendsCentral/CIDFriendsCentral.github.io/content/Wazer/upload.md

 There you will need to sign in, get an adult to sign into the website for you.

-Once you sign in, the workspace will open up automatically
+Once you sign in, the workspace will open up automatically.

 ![image](/images/272.png)

 ### Uploading

-To upload your file click `Import File` and select your SVG or DXF file
+To upload your file click `Import File` and select your SVG or DXF file.

 ![image](/images/273.png)

-Once you have done that, you will see the name of your part, as well as some options
+Once you have done that, you will see the name of your part, as well as some options.

 ![image](/images/274.png)

-You can add or subtract copies by hitting the + or - buttons, or split a file into it's individual components by hitting the rectangle under `Split`
+You can add or subtract copies by hitting the + or - buttons, or split a file into it's individual components by hitting the rectangle under `Split`.

 You can also import another file by clicking `Import File` again.